sobu95/ContentCreator/README.md

 `process_queue_cli.php` checks whether there are any tasks waiting and exits immediately when the queue is empty to minimize server load.

+The page content processor will also mark a task item as failed when no text can be extracted from the provided URL.